josegcpa/auto-metrics/README.md

 ### Use with HuggingFace models

-To use HuggingFace please add the `--extra huggingface` option to your commands as this will ensure that HuggingFace dependencies are downloaded (i.e. `uv run --extra huggingface python src/rate.py ...`).
+To use HuggingFace please add the `--extra huggingface` option to your commands as this will ensure that HuggingFace dependencies are downloaded (i.e. `uv run --extra huggingface rate ...`).

 Then you can use it similarly to the Ollama models (with `--local_model`) but with a HuggingFace model (with `huggingface:<model_identifier>`).
 This does not require pulling models from the repository, but tends to be more resource intensive (from our experience).

+**Important note:** we did not validate how Auto-METRICS works with HuggingFace models.
+It produces an output similar to what is produced by the other routes, but whether that output is reliable has not been confirmed.

 ### Short note on guided generation with local models